Jubaer-Shondhi/Seeding-QDArchive/README.md

 - **Level A Detection**: Initial scraping of Level A study numbers failed due to incorrect URL pattern and HTML parsing.
 The regex pattern `/catalogue/(FSD\d+)\?` did not match FSD's actual HTML structure.
 Fixed by updating the URL to the correct catalogue endpoint and using broader regex pattern `FSD\d+` to find study numbers anywhere in the HTML.

 - **Access Credentials for Advanced Levels Data**: FSD Level A datasets are openly available without login.
-However, more advanced levels (B,C and D) require credentials.
-An attempt was made to obtain credentials through Aila for implementing automated downloads, but they were not provided.
+However, more advanced levels (B, C, and D) require credentials.
+An attempt was made to obtain credentials using institutional email through Aila (FSD's customer service) for implementing automated downloads.
+A response was received by email from them, but credentials were not provided.

-- **ZIP Download Failure**: The actual data ZIP files for Level A projects could not be downloaded programmatically because:
+- **ZIP Download Failure**: The actual files for **Level A** projects could not be downloaded programmatically because:
-  - FSD requires users to click an "Accept terms" button before download
+  - FSD requires users to click an "Download Data" button before download
   - The download is triggered via a form POST with CSRF tokens
   - Session cookies are required and cannot be easily replicated with requests library
   - Multiple URL patterns were tested (`/catalogue/{study_number}/download`, `/catalogue/export/{study_number}`, `/catalogue/download.php?study={study_number}`) but all returned 404 or HTML login pages